 18. The Wrong Landscaping Investment

-Homeowners are prone to certain devaluing landscaping mistakes in the name of “curb appeal," said Theodore Beasley of Landscaping London.
-“Costly landscaping decoration will not increase the value of your home, but rather increase the maintenance required for it.
-A potential buyer sees this, and it may turn into a concern.
-Fancy decorative additions that you find attractive are pretty much subjective, as well — including your personal DIY projects.”
+Homeowners are prone to certain devaluing landscaping mistakes in the name of "curb appeal," said Theodore Beasley of Landscaping London.
+"Costly landscaping decoration will not increase the value of your home, but rather increase the maintenance required for it.
+A potential buyer sees this, and it might turn into a concern.
+Fancy decorative additions that you find attractive are pretty much subjective, as well — including your personal DIY projects."

 Keep your gardens beautiful but simple and easy to maintain, and be sure any decorative additions can be easily removed.

 19. Beautiful But Messy Trees